leeederek/aiudit/README.md

 * For auditors, A(i)udit lets you focus on finding vulnerabilities by removing the overhead of managing multiple tools, programs, environments, audit report templates, and frameworks.
 Get things done faster & more effectively with A(i)udit.
 * For developers, A(i)udit "shifts-left" security best practices by enabling rapid testing and prototyping to take place much earlier in the development lifecycle.
 Get ramped up & familiar with security and auditing tools before you pay for an expensive audit.

 A(i)udit help engineers perform complex development and auditing workflows using natural language promps.
 Below is a description of the workflow:
 1. A user uploads their own smart contract to the platform, or describes their ideal smart contract & A(i)udit will produce one. _We currently only support EVM compatible smart contracts._
-2. A(i)udit will then ask the user what types of pre-deployment tests should be run, and will execute those tests on the target smart contract when instructed to. _Currently we support Static Analysis tests using Mythril._
+2. A(i)udit will then ask the user what types of pre-deployment tests should be run, and will execute those tests on the target smart contract when instructed to.
+Optionally, the user will be given the option to export the test results now or to continue with the development workflow. _Currently we support Static Analysis tests using Mythril & Slither._
-3. A(i)udit will then prompt the user if they would like to deploy the smart contract to a local Ethereum node for running execution-level tests. _A(i)udit will bootstrap a local Ethereum node, deploy the contract, and execute post-deployment tests when instructed to._
+3. A(i)udit will then prompt the user if they would like to deploy the smart contract to a local Ethereum node for running execution-level tests. _A(i)udit will bootstrap a local Ethereum node, deploy the contract, and execute Fuzzing tests when instructed to._
 4. A(i)udit will export the results of the tests into a report that is stored on-chain (IPFS).
 You can have the option of this data being stored locally as well.
 5. The frontend will then fetch, parse, and render the audit report for easy review, sharing, and actioning.
 6. The developer will then be able to fix those vulnerabilities & repeat steps (1) through (5) until they are happy with the state of their smart contract.